 Uric acid (UA) and urate accumulate in the blood and joints for two main reasons, decreased kidney excretion of UA and high-intake of purine rich foods.
 Purines are a compound found in some common foods that are typically harmless and pivotal in many energy pathways in the body.
 However, gout breakdown causes UA to build up quickly in the system and results in the debilitating pain of a gout flare.
+We have heard the term ‘gout uric acid purine’ being used for by your local podiatrist when seeking help, now let’s look at some symptoms to understand the reasons.

 Purine Consumption and Gout Recurrence